top of page

 • Limiting flaming droplets to prevent rapid spread

-A common misconception is that FR wrap won’t burn at all—it can, but it will burn more slowly, produce less heat, and may self-extinguish once the ignition source is removed.
+A common misconception is that FR wrap won’t burn at all—it can, but it will burn more slowly, produce less heat, and in many cases under test conditions may self-extinguish once the ignition source is removed.

 UK Regulations & Standards You Need to Know